 Potential Extra Profit with Bet365’s 2up early-payout offer

-Many of us Matched Betting who receive this offer from Bet365 will also opt to take advantage of their 2up early payout offer at the same time – especially if the Qualifying Loss on a team to win the game is really good.
+Those of us more experienced in Matched Betting who receive this offer from Bet365 will also opt to take advantage of their 2up early payout offer at the same time – especially if the Qualifying Loss on a team to win the game is really good.

 If we opted to bet on Chelsea instead of Arsenal our Qualifying Loss would have also been £2.70 in this instance (again with 0% commission at Smarkets).